rrijal1/poly-trader/README.md

-# Polymarket Price Arbitrage Trader
+# Polymarket Price Arbitrage & BTC Prediction Trader

-An automated trading bot for Polymarket prediction markets that exploits price arbitrage opportunities where the sum of YES and NO prices is less than $1.
+An automated trading bot for Polymarket prediction markets that exploits:
+1. **Price Arbitrage**: Places trades on both sides when YES + NO < $1
+2. **BTC Price Prediction**: Detects mispriced Bitcoin markets based on historical volatility patterns

 ## Features

 - Real-time market data fetching from Polymarket
 - Price arbitrage detection (YES + NO < $1)
+- BTC market mispricing detection using historical data
 - Automated order execution on both sides
 - Risk management and position sizing
 - Dry-run mode for testing

-## Strategy
+## Strategies

+### 1. Price Arbitrage Strategy
-The bot monitors prediction markets and places orders on both YES and NO outcomes when their combined price is below $1, profiting from the arbitrage opportunity.
+Places trades on both sides of markets where the combined price of YES and NO outcomes is less than $1, guaranteeing profit.

+### 2. BTC Price Prediction Strategy
+Specialized strategy for Bitcoin price prediction markets that:
+- Analyzes historical BTC volatility patterns
+- Detects when Polymarket prices don't match actual probability distributions
+- Exploits short-term market inefficiencies (like the 15-minute windows mentioned in X posts)

 ## Setup